Last Updated on October 21, 2020 by marvin v

-Sugar refractometer estimates sugar of liquids which has substantial concentration.
+Sugar refractometer estimates the sugar of liquids.
 The measure is expressed as ºBrix which means one gram sucrose per 100 ml solution.
-Therefore, a 23ºBrix reading equates to 23 grams sugar per 100 ml or simply 23%.
+Therefore, a 23ºBrix reading equates to 23 grams of sugar per 100 ml or simply 23%.

 The reading is not accurate, the reason why I said “estimate.”
-The instrument measures soluble solid content which may include not only sucrose, but also acids and broken sucrose components, glucose and fructose.
+The instrument measures soluble solid content which may include not only sucrose, but also acids and broken sucrose components such as glucose and fructose.

-The eyepiece is indeed adjustable to suit individual vision.
-The prism and cover mechanism is for holding the liquid of concern.
+The eyepiece is indeed adjustable to suit the individual vision.
+The prism and cover mechanism are for holding the liquid of concern.

-- Wipe the prism and cover clean with soft cloth.
+- Wipe the prism and cover clean with a soft cloth.